Lawrence Sullivan Ross

-Lawrence Sullivan "Sul" Ross (September 27, 1838 – January 3, 1898) was the 19th governor of Texas, a Confederate States Army general during the American Civil War, and the seventh president of the Agricultural and Mechanical College of Texas, now called Texas A&M University.
+Lawrence Sullivan "Sul" Ross (September 27, 1838 – January 3, 1898) was the 19th governor of Texas, a Confederate States Army general during the American Civil War, and the 4th president of the Agricultural and Mechanical College of Texas, now called Texas A&M University.

 Ross was raised in the Republic of Texas, which was later annexed to the United States.
 Much of his childhood was spent on the frontier, where his family founded the town of Waco.
-Ross attended Baylor University (then located in Independence, Texas) and Wesleyan University in Florence, Alabama.
+Ross attended Baylor University (then located in Independence, Texas) and Florence Wesleyan University in Florence, Alabama.
 On one of his summer breaks, he suffered severe injuries while fighting Comanches.
 After graduation, Ross joined the Texas Rangers, and in 1860, led Texas Rangers in the Battle of Pease River, where federal troops recaptured Cynthia Ann Parker, who had been captured by the Comanches as a child in 1836.

 When Texas seceded from the United States and joined the Confederacy, Ross joined the Confederate States Army.
 He participated in 135 battles and skirmishes and became one of the youngest Confederate generals.
 Following the Civil War, Ross briefly served as sheriff of McLennan County before resigning to participate in the 1875 Texas Constitutional Convention.
-With the exception of a two-year term as a state senator, Ross spent the next decade focused on his farm and ranch concerns.
+With the exception of a two-year term as a State Senator, Ross spent the next decade focused on his farm and ranch concerns.
 In 1887, he became the 19th governor of Texas.
 During his two terms, he oversaw the dedication of the new Texas State Capitol, and resolved the Jaybird-Woodpecker War.

 Despite his popularity, Ross refused to run for a third term as governor.
-Days after leaving office, he became the seventh president of the Agricultural and Mechanical College of Texas (now Texas A&M University).
-He is credited with saving the school from closure by the state legislature and opening classes to women who were daughters of professors.
+Days after leaving office, he became the fourth president of the Agricultural and Mechanical College of Texas (now Texas A&M University).
+He is credited with reorganizing the university's finances to save it from closure by the state legislature and opening the first classes to women (the daughters of the professors).
 His tenure saw a large expansion in college facilities and the birth of many school traditions.
 After his death, the Texas Legislature created Sul Ross State University in his honor.